The Education for All (EFA) Goals: 2000-2015

 Goal 4.
 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

-- 4.b By 2020, substantially expand globally the number of scholarships available to developing countries, in particular least developed countries, small island developing States and African countries, for enrolment in higher education, including vocational training and information and communications technology, technical, engineering and scientific programmes, in developed countries and other developing countries
+4.b By 2020, substantially expand globally the number of scholarships available to developing countries, in particular least developed countries, small island developing States and African countries, for enrolment in higher education, including vocational training and information and communications technology, technical, engineering and scientific programmes, in developed countries

 > Which of the education targets should your country prioritise?
 Vote now